Pinched Nerve

 The primary control center of the human body is the nervous system, which flows through and can be manipulated by the 24 vertebrae of the spinal column.
 The vertebrae are divided into three classes – Cervical (C), Thoracic (T), and Lumbar (L).
 By understanding the role that each vertebrae within the spinal column plays, a doctor of Chiropractic, can affect the way the body responds and restore a balance that facilitates its own healing system.
 Nerves extend from your brain and spinal cord, sending vital messages throughout your body.
 If you have a pinched nerve your body may sometimes send you warning signals such as pain, numbness, tinging and more.
 Do NOT ignore these warning signals.

 Nerve impingement is similar to obstruction of flow within a water hose.
-The green part of the garden hose is the fine outer membrane of the nerve fiber.
+The outer part of the garden hose is the fine outer membrane of the nerve fiber.
 The inside of the hose transports the nerve messages like water, from your central nervous system to their destination within your body.
 If your nerve is being ‘pinched’, just like a water hose, the nerve flow up and down the inside of the hose is reduced or blocked, meaning your nerves messages are being disrupted.
 Eventually, the nerve starts to lose its healthy ability to transmit the correct messages and the nerve fiber may eventually die.
 When enough fibers stop working, not only can you feel pain but other symptoms may also develop.

 Causes of Pinched Nerves